ALM-Rangers/Sample-Data-Widget-Extension/README.md

 We thank the following contributor(s) for this extension: Mattias Sköld, Niel Zeeman, Hassan Fadili and Igor Scheglovitov.

-##Notices
-Notices for certain third party software included in this solution are provided here: [Third Party Notice](ThirdPartyNotices.txt).

 ##Contribute
 Contributions to Sample Data are welcome.
 Here is how you can contribute: